 A cosy cottage in a peaceful, rural location with far-reaching views over rolling countryside to the Cheviot Hills beyond.

 Simply relax or enjoy lovely walks around the farm while just five miles will take you to the Berwickshire coastline with pretty fishing villages just made for exploring.

 Upstairs the owners have made the best use of the space to create two light-filled bedrooms.
-The larger double has outstanding views to the hills whilst the cosy second bedroom looks out onto rolling fields behind the cottage.
+The larger double has outstanding views of the hills whilst the cosy second bedroom looks out onto rolling fields behind the cottage.

 Outside a sheltered garden provides plenty of space for children and dogs and a peaceful spot to sit and enjoy the fabulous view.
-There are excellent walks from the doorstep around the owner’s 200 acre farm along field margins and through surrounding woodland.
+There are excellent walks from the doorstep around the owners' 200-acre farm along field margins and through the surrounding woodland.

 Sitting room with wood burning stove with logs provided, TV.
 Dining area with pull-out table for 4.